johncadengo/johncadengo.github.com/output/README.md

 >
 > May you find forgiveness for yourself and the grace to forgive others.
 >
-> May you share freely knowing you were given all things freely by your Creator.
+> May you give freely knowing that all things you have were received.